These scenarios have already become a part of our daily lives. They affect very different realities, yet all have an impact on our health.

 There’s a lot of talk about rising temperatures.
 Some of the discussion might sound abstract and even very scientific.
 But perhaps some of the following everyday examples feel familiar to you?

-🔥 In the summer, the heat sits in your city, the sun beats down on the asphalt, and there’s no shade.
+In summer, the heat is intense in your city, the sun beats down on the asphalt, and there is no shade.
+Children play in the playground in the blazing sun at 35°C because there are no trees.

 Future Projects